rapid7/insightconnect-plugins/chaosreader/help.md

 # Version History

+* 1.0.4 - Fix set options to exclude | Upgrade code to new version of chaosreader
 * 1.0.3 - Changed 2 spaces to 4 spaces | Changed bare strings in params.get and output to static fields from schema | Removed unnecessarily comments and variables | Changed `Exception` to `PluginException` | Changed deprecated `decodestring` to `decodebytes`
 * 1.0.2 - New spec and help.md format for the Hub
 * 1.0.1 - Fix issue where run action was excluded from plugin on build